-You are free to submit your own comparables in the application, but do you know which to choose and which to avoid?
+You can submit your own comparables in the application, but do you know which to choose and which to avoid?

-You may go through the whole process only to find out the comprables you chose don’t show a lower value, or even worse, show a higher value.
+You may go through the whole process only to find out that the comparables you chose don’t show a lower value, or worse, a higher value.

-A property tax appeal appraisal will help to squash all doubts in yours and the tax assessor’s mind.
+A property tax appeal appraisal will help to squash all doubts in your and the tax assessor’s mind.

 Can I appeal my property tax assessment without an appraisal?